gaf3/dotroute/README.md

   - route - Current route
   - paths - Array of what's in the path.
 URL: "#/this/that/5/" => paths: ["this","that","5",""]
   - path - Parameters object from path as defined by the route.
 URL: "#/this/that/5/" => Route: "/this/{thing}/{id}/" => path: {thing: "this",id: 5}
   - query - Parameters object from the query.
 Not used for routing.
-URL: "#/this?that=5" => query: {thing: "5"}
+URL: "#/this?that=3" => query: {that: "3"}

 ## constructor(target,pane,wait)